A day of your life without social media; Can you imagine how it will be

 It is very stressful, as even if I take 50 photos, I have to choose the best one to upload.
 Sometimes there are none, which can make me satisfied.

 No, I have no such stupid habit.
-I have no more than five or six apps for photo editing.
+I have no more apps for photo editing.
 I don’t want to choose the best to upload.
 Instead of those, I have a customized e-library on my mobile.
 Comparison impacts our minds so badly.
 Therefore, we need to stop it as soon as possible.

 3. Time to engage in hobbies and fun